A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 The pier is a Grade II listed pier, established in 1899.
 It attracts millions of visitors each year and continues to resist modernisation, with its nod to beach holidays of old, with fairground rides and candy floss and toffee apples.
 Here we are enjoying all the kitsch!

-Brighton itself is actually quite lovely and it's rather a sought-after place to live.
+Brighton itself is actually quite lovely and it's rather a sought-after and expensive place to live.
 Below is a selection of shots from our afternoon wanderings, including the Grade I listed Brighton Pavilion, built between 1787 and 1820.
 The original building was constructed in the Indo-Saracenic style prevalent in India in the 19th century, but its current design can be attributed to John Nash who added the domes and minarets in 1815.
 The original purpose of the building was a seaside retreat for the reigning monarchs.

 I only had time to do one thing that afternoon before meeting KP for dinner.
 I chose to visit the Churchill War Rooms on Horse Guards Road near St James's Park, Downing Street and the Cenotaph.
 If you're interested in WW2 history, the War Rooms are a must as there are loads of interesting displays and exhibitions that give an authentic sense of what the cabinet war room activities were like.
 It is possible to stand close to where some of the most important decisions were made about the course of the war.

 In the evening, KP and I walked to The Grapes, the pub owned by Sir Ian McKellen in Limehouse.
-It doesn't look much from the outside, but it's lovely inside and the food was delicious and what you'd expect from an English pub.
+It doesn't look much from the outside, but it's lovely inside and the food was delicious and what I'd expect from an English pub.

 Here we are on our journey back to KP's place.
 I've included shots of KP's uber eclectic London home as I just loved staying there and will always be grateful for KP's hospitality.
+Over the course of my nine visits, as I write this post, to London, I've always found KP and her home to be a haven for me.
+I guess it's partly having a home to stay in rather than a hotel, and our longstanding friendship.

 I was due to fly back to Australia on Sunday evening so I had two days left of my whirlwind trip.
 Saturday morning I met up with my friend, AD, at Victoria Station.
 We had met online the year before and this was our first in-person meeting.
-AD lives in Rochester in Kent but we spent Saturday in London together at the Victoria and Albert Museum (bottom two shots) before catching the train to Rochester.
-I stayed in a motel in the town.
+AD lives in Rochester in Kent but we spent Saturday in London together at the Victoria and Albert Museum [below] before catching the train to Rochester.

-The left and righthand shots show AD's street and house and the top shot is of her two boys.
+The left and right hand shots below show AD's street and house and the other shots are of her two boys.
 It was pretty surreal to meet someone in person after an online friendship but after initial nerves, I found no difference between the digital and face-to-face friend.
+I stayed in a motel in Rochester on Saturday night after we'd spent all day Saturday learning to be in each other's in-real-life company, and it was quite nice to have my own space after such a big week.

 We spent Sunday at Leeds Castle, only 20km from Rochester.
 The castle stands on islands in a lake formed by the River Len to the east of the village of Leeds.
-(No, not the city of Leeds in West Yorkshire, but a village in the Maidstone district of Kent.)
+[No, not the city of Leeds in West Yorkshire, but a village in the Maidstone district of Kent.]

 The castle is a Grade I listed estate and has existed on the site since 857 BC.
 The listing summary states that it is early to mid 12th century, with alterations from the 13th through to the 16th centuries.
 King Edward I lived in the castle in the 13th century, Henry VIII in the 16th with his first wife, Catherine of Aragon.
 The modern castle dates largely from the 19th century and was once privately owned.
 It was left in trust and opened to the public in 1976.